The UK’s leading resin flooring specialist

 Most business owners will want their industrial flooring to last for at least several years.
 Flooring replacement is a costly business, both in terms of disruption to business and financially.

-Adding a surface hardener to a floor can significantly increase the life of a concrete industrial flooring surface, some hardeners being better than others, which is dependent on the hardener’s composition.
+Adding a surface hardener to a floor can significantly increase the life of a concrete industrial flooring surface, with some hardeners being better than others, which is dependent on the hardener’s composition.

 What Type of Industry is the Building Used For?

 The type of industry will indicate what the flooring will need to do, as well as the potential threats to the surface.
-Industry type will identify hazards or environmental factors that could be present – extreme temperatures, moisture, oil, solvents, for example.
+Industry type will identify hazards or environmental factors that could be present – extreme temperatures, moisture, oil, and solvents, for example.
 It could be that your flooring should be conductive, dissipative, or anti-static, or perhaps you require an anti-slip finish.